Skip to content

 bash

-# Set project-level model (no need for -g flag)
+# Set project-level model (no -g flag needed)

 codebuddy config set model gpt-5